14roro/midnight-sketch-practice/README.md

 # midnight-sketch-practice
-The goal is to implement a given one page layout for practicing HTML and CSS.
-Design source: https://onepagelove.com/midnight
+The goal of this project is to implement a given one page layout for practicing HTML and CSS.

+Source of the design I am recreating: https://onepagelove.com/midnight